JacksonBurns/MATLAB-Start-to-Finish/Practice-Problems/Week-4/Week-4-Answers.md

 # Week 4 Answers
-Feel free to copy the code provided into your own MatLab scripts to check your work!
+Feel free to copy the code provided into your own MATLAB scripts to check your work!
 Please remember that although these are answers, there are multiple ways of doing the problem(s).
 We encourage you to develop your own method of writing and organizing your code!
 - [Lectures ](https://jacksonburns.github.io/MATLAB-Start-to-Finish/Lectures/Lectures-Landing-Page)
 - [Practice Problems](https://jacksonburns.github.io/MATLAB-Start-to-Finish/Practice-Problems/Practice-Problems-Landing-Page)